-- a party is responsible for keeping the party's records, - a party agent on behalf of a candidate for whom the party agent is responsible is responsible for keeping the candidate's records, - a candidate who is not a member of a party is responsible for keeping their own records.
+- a party is responsible for keeping the party's records, - a party agent on behalf of an elected member, group or candidate for whom the party agent is responsible is responsible for keeping the elected member, group or candidate's records, - a lead candidate on behalf of a group is responsible for keeping the group's records, - an elected member is responsible for keeping their own records, or - a candidate is responsible for keeping their own records.

 Accounting records may be kept in paper or electronic form.
-If records are kept in electronic form the records must comply with the requirements for keeping paper records to the extent the requirements can be reasonably complied with in relation to computer records.
+If records are kept in electronic form the records must comply with the requirements for keeping paper records to the extent the requirements can be reasonably complied with.